Four separate styles for four separate playstyles. note

 - Aigis in Persona 4 Arena has one in form of Orgia Mode.
 In the original game, it's just a temporary boost in strength for several turns.
 Here, while her old moves are still available, the way she moves changes drastically that their play styles tends to get very different.

 - Squigly from Skullgirls has a rather unique twist on this concept.
 All of her ground specials are based off of one of two stances, the dragon stance, and the whip stance.
 Holding the button while performing the special, however, allows Squigly to stay in the stance.
-Doing so charges up her moves, and after a while makes all of the moves in that stance a Level 2 variant, giving it more unique properties as well as more combo opportunities.
-In addition, she can actually end her stances extremely quickly if the button is merely tapped, allowing her to continue her combos via Lag Cancel.
+Doing so alters her movement charges up her moves, and after a while makes the next move used from that stance a Level 2 variant, giving it more unique and powerful properties as well as more combo opportunities.
+In addition, she can actually end her stances extremely quickly if another button is tapped while she's in the stance, allowing her to continue her combos via Lag Cancel.
 Having a Level 2 stance allows her to end the stances even quicker to offer even more unique combos.

 - In Hopeless Masquerade, characters have religions which affect the properties of most of their attacks.
 There's Buddhism, which greatly prefers short-range and melee attacks, Taoism, which prefers low-spread, fast-moving projectiles, and Shinto, which prefers high-spread and homing projectiles.
 There is also Atheism, which is merely a middle ground between each of the faiths.